-- One Cisco 2610 router with a WIC-1T and BGP-capable operating system software installed - Two Cisco 2610 routers with BGP-capable operating system software installed - One Cisco 3640 router with an installed NM-8A/S - Two Catalyst 2924M-XL Ethernet switches - Three Ethernet 10BASE-T patch cables
+- One Cisco 2610 router with a WIC-1T and BGP-capable operating system software installed - Two Cisco 2610 routers with BGP-capable operating system software installed - One Cisco 3640 router with an installed NM-8A/S - Two Cisco Catalyst 2924M XL Ethernet switches - Three Ethernet 10BASE-T patch cables

-Command Description router bgp as-number Places you in BGP configuration mode neighbor ip-address remote-as as-number Establishes a BGP session by using your workgroup number as the AS number network network [mask mask] Announces IP prefixes in BGP ip route network mask Configures a static IP route route-map name {permit deny} seq Defines or modifies an existing entry in a route-map match ip address acl Matches routes in a route-map set origin igp Sets the origin in a route-map redistribute igp pid route-map name Redistributes from your IGP into BGP aggregate-address network mask [summary-only] Creates summary prefixes-use the summary-only keyword to suppress more specific prefixes show ip bgp summary Verifies if the BGP session is up show ip bgp neighbor Enables you to view detailed information about the neighbor show ip bgp Enables you to inspect the contents of the BGP table show ip bgp network Enables you to view detailed information about prefixes (aggregates) default-information originate [always] Generates a default external route into an OSPF routing domain-to enable advertising of the default route regardless of whether the software has a default route, use the option always
+Command Description router bgp as-number Places you in BGP configuration mode neighbor ip-address remote-as as- number Establishes a BGP session by using your workgroup number as the AS number network network [mask mask] Announces IP prefixes in BGP ip route network mask Configures a static IP route route-map name {permit deny} seq Defines or modifies an existing entry in a route-map match ip address acl Matches routes in a route-map set origin igp Sets the origin in a route-map redistribute igp pid route-map name Redistributes from your IGP into BGP aggregate-address network mask [summary-only] Creates summary prefixes-use the summary-only keyword to suppress more-specific prefixes show ip bgp summary Verifies whether the BGP session is up show ip bgp neighbor Enables you to view detailed information about the neighbor show ip bgp Enables you to inspect the contents of the BGP table show ip bgp network Enables you to view detailed information about prefixes (aggregates) default-information originate [always] Generates a default external route into an OSPF routing domain-to enable advertising of the default route regardless of whether the software has a default route, use the option always

-- You must connect to the Internet using BGP, ensuring that all users in your network have Internet access.
-You will connect to a single service provider and statically announce the address space that the Internet Registry has assigned to you. - Figure 1 displays the BGP session that you will establish between WGxR1 and the "Good" service provider.
+You must connect to the Internet using BGP, ensuring that all users in your network have Internet access.
+You will connect to a single service provider and statically announce the address space that the Internet Registry has assigned to you.